Master Git Commands

 git remote -v

-List all remote repositories.
+List all remote repositories with their URLs.

 git remote add origin <url>

-Add a new remote repository.
+Add a new remote repository with the name 'origin'.

 git push -u origin main